Nitrox XTX50 2nd Stage

 ?Cold water has adverse effects on regulators and can cause some to freeze so each regulator combination must be tested during manufacturing for their performance in different water temperatures.

 Cold water is defined by EN250 as below 10°C. If a regulator combination cannot meet the performance standards below 10°C then they are only suitable for warm waters.

 To pass the regulator must provide at least 62.5 L/min of air at 50M depth above 10°C. Close.

 ?Environmentally sealed 1st stages offer greater protection against freezing when diving in cold water (below 10 degrees C)

 Scubapro have a new method of cold water proofing their first stages called the eXtended Thermal Insulating System or XTIS which still allows water into the first stage but the internal parts that come into contact with the water are coated to prevent ice from forming.
+Close.

 ?Unbalanced regulators are affected by the pressure in the cylinder, becoming slighty harder to breathe from when the pressure starts to drop.